SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 ## Using GitHub as Content Management System and GitHub Pages as Host

 As you can see from the orange &amp; white "merit badges" at the bottom of each page, this blog is hosted at GitHub.
-(And cares so much about HTML & CSS correctness that you can check it against the canonical validators for yourself.)
+(Also this blog cares so much about HTML & CSS correctness that you can check it for yourself against the canonical HTML, CSS, and hyperlink validators.)

 GitHub's worked out more or less fine for me.
-If you're not comfortable with software tools, though, it's probably not for you and you'd like WordPress better.
+If you're not comfortable with software tools, though, it's probably _not_ for you and you'd like WordPress better.

-For those of you asking, "Why not just use WordPress like everybody else?"&hellip; I wanted to have finer control over things, use the absolute bare minimum of icky, intrusive Javascript, and be relatively robust against the various WordPress hacks.
-I'm willing to pay a significant price of effort in figuring out how to do lots of things (like how to get comments to work with [StaticMan](https://staticman.net/)).
+For those of you asking, "Why not just use WordPress like everybody else?"
+Mostly, I wanted to have finer control over things, use the absolute bare minimum of icky, intrusive Javascript, and be relatively robust against the various WordPress hacks.
+I'm willing to pay a significant price of time &amp; effort in figuring out how to do lots of things (like how to get comments to work with [StaticMan](https://staticman.net/)).
 I haven't yet _used_ much of that fine control, e.g., to style the front page, but I will in the by-and-by, perhaps imitating the [MinimalMistakes](https://mmistakes.github.io/minimal-mistakes/) theme for